Foam Rolling for Plantar Fasciitis: What Actually Helps

 Foam rolling is a solid self-care tool, but it's not a replacement for medical treatment in every case.
 See a healthcare provider if:

-- Your pain hasn't improved after 4-6 weeks of consistent self-treatment
+- Your pain hasn't improved after 4-6 weeks of consistent daily foam rolling and stretching, which is a signal that a structural problem may need clinical assessment

-- You have numbness or tingling in your foot
+- You have numbness or tingling in your foot, which may indicate nerve compression rather than a simple fascia problem

-- The pain is severe enough to affect your daily activities
+- The pain is severe enough to limit walking, climbing stairs, or getting through your normal day without compensation

 Plantar fasciitis can sometimes be confused with other conditions like heel spurs, stress fractures, or nerve entrapment.
 A proper diagnosis ensures you're treating the right problem.